mlswg/mls-protocol/draft-ietf-mls-protocol.md

 epoch and not to members who have been removed.
 Commits thus maintain the property that the epoch secret is confidential to the members in the current epoch.

-For each Commit that adds one or more members to the group, there is a single corresponding Welcome message.
-The Welcome message provides all the new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views align with the views held by other members of the group in this epoch.
+For each Commit that adds one or more members to the group, there are one or more corresponding Welcome messages.
+Each Welcome message provides new members with the information they need to initialize their views of the key schedule and ratchet tree, so that these views align with the views held by other members of the group in this epoch.